 The Exit Intent plugin extension displays a popup when a cursor moves outside the browser window.
-Use it to:

-- present an incentive or call-to-action to a departing visitor.
+- Present an incentive or call-to-action to a departing visitor

 By default, top sensitivity is set to 10 pixels (px).
 When a cursor moves to within 10px of the top of the browser window, the trigger fires and displays a popup.
 The default setting is intended to limit accidental popup displays if the cursor is positioned near the top of a page.

 By default, false positive delay is set to 350 milliseconds (ms).
-When a cursor moves to within the top sensitivity margin, and remains in this area longer than the option setting, a popup will display.
+When a cursor moves to within the top sensitivity margin and remains in this area longer than the option setting, a popup will display.
 The setting is intended to prevent accidental popup displays if a user quickly moves their cursor from above the browser window back onto the page.

-Related article: 'Triggers' option settings
+Related article: Triggers option settings

 - The Exit Intent Trigger in Action

 - In the Popup Editor, Add an Exit Intent Trigger

 - Set and Link a Cookie to the Trigger